 13 States Make Contact Tracing Data Public.
 Here's What They're Learning

-When everyone who tests positive for coronavirus in your community gets a call from a public health worker asking them about their contacts, and those contacts are then asked to quarantine, that can be a powerful way to keep the virus from spreading.
+When everyone who tests positive for coronavirus in your community gets a call from a public health worker asking them about their contacts and those contacts are then asked to quarantine, the process creates a powerful way to keep the virus from spreading.

 But contact tracing can do more than that: At scale, the data gathered in those calls also offers vital information about where transmission is happening in a community.
-That data can drive policy, and even guide individuals in assessing what's more or less safe to go out and do in their communities.
+That data can drive policy and even guide individuals in assessing what's more or less safe to go out and do.

-NPR has surveyed the health departments of all U.S. states and territories three times to ask about contact tracing capacity — first in April, then again in mid-June, and most recently in late July.
+NPR has surveyed the health departments of all U.S. states and territories three times about contact tracing capacity — first in April, then again in mid-June, and most recently in late July.
 The latest survey, done in collaboration with the Johns Hopkins Center for Health Security, also asked states about contact tracing data: what they were gathering and what they're making public.

 The vast majority of states are gathering data from their contact tracing programs, but only 13 respondents reported that the data was posted on a government website.
-Eight states reported that their contact tracing staff numbers were publicly available.
+Also, eight states reported that their contact tracing staff numbers were publicly available.

 Loading...

-The data states are gathering includes how many contacts are reached and how quickly and where people were exposed — whether it was out in public or at home.
+The data that states are gathering includes how many contacts are reached and how quickly and where people were exposed — whether it was in public or at home.
 The few states analyzing and sharing this data represent "a good start," says Crystal Watson, senior scholar at the Center for Health Security who collaborated with NPR on the survey.
 "It's a little bit scattershot right now."

 What's needed, she says, is for states to share contact tracing data "more, more widely and more consistently."